Mick Clarke - In Depth Bio

 1966 - 1968

 Mum marches Mick up to the City of London and gets him a "proper job".
-Works for four years for "120 Services" Moorgate, administering stocks and shares for South African goldmines.
+Works for two years for "120 Services" Moorgate, administering stocks and shares for South African goldmines.
 (No, not PC at all).
 Incredibly boring, old fashioned place.. think a cross between Cat Steven's "Matthew and Son" and any Dickens book.

 Forms Killing Floor with Bill Thorndycraft.
 Rehearsals at home and South London pubs, and a trip to Germany to retrieve Bill's PA System.
 Bill and Mick recruit Stuart "Mac" McDonald who is sleeping in his van outside Clapham Common tube station, drummer Bazz Smith who Bill had met in Germany, and pianist Lou Martin.